Quantum machine learning: Machine learning with quantum computers

 Quantum-enhanced machine learning refers to quantum algorithms that solve tasks in machine learning, thereby improving and often expediting classical machine learning techniques.
 Such algorithms typically require one to encode the given classical data set into a quantum computer to make it accessible for quantum information processing.
 Subsequently, quantum information processing routines are applied and the result of the quantum computation is read out by measuring the quantum system.
 For example, the outcome of the measurement of a qubit reveals the result of a binary classification task.
-While many proposals of quantum machine learning algorithms are still purely theoretical and require a full-scale universal quantum computer to be tested, others have been implemented on small-scale or special purpose quantum devices.
+While many proposals of QML algorithms are still purely theoretical and require a full-scale universal quantum computer to be tested, others have been implemented on small-scale or special purpose quantum devices.

+Quantum associative memories and quantum pattern recognition

+Associative (or content-addressable) memories are able to recognize stored content on the basis of a similarity measure, while random access memories are accessed by the address of stored information and not its content.
+As such they must be able to retrieve both incomplete and corrupted patterns, the essential machine learning task of pattern recognition.